 EMBO | EMBL Symposium

 This conference will take place at EMBL Heidelberg, with the option to attend virtually.
-Proof of COVID-19 vaccination or recovery is required for on-site attendance.
-Please see EMBL’s COVID-19 safety policy for on-site events.

 “The Non-coding Genome was a truly inspiring meeting, both in terms of topics and the excellent level of the talks, with a good balance of novel and published work.
 Thanks to the organisers for providing me the opportunity to present my latest work at this high-profile event, which also enabled networking with peers, publishers and industries.” – Roberto Simone, UCL, UK

 Please see EMBL’s COVID-19 safety recommendations if attending the on-site event.